Romanian alphabet: Adobe/Linotype de facto standard

 Inconsistent cedilla glyphs in Adobe Caslon (left).
 The correct Romanian rendering (right) can be obtained by activating the OpenType GSUB/latn/ROM/locl feature, which remaps the s with cedilla glyph to comma-below.
 The rendering on the right is visually indistinguishable from the rendering produced by comma-below code points for this font.

 Adobe Systems decided that the Unicode glyphs "t with cedilla" U+0162/3 are not used in any language.
 (It is in fact used, but in very few languages.
-T with Cedilla exists as part of the General Alphabet of Cameroon Languages, in some Gagauz orthographies, in the Kabyle dialect of the Berber language, and possibly elsewhere.)
+T with cedilla exists as part of the General Alphabet of Cameroon Languages, in some Gagauz orthographies, in the Kabyle language (one of the Berber languages), and possibly elsewhere.)
 Adobe has therefore substituted the glyphs with "t with comma below" (U+021A/B) in all the fonts they ship.
 The unfortunate consequence of this decision is that Romanian documents using the (unofficial) Unicode points U+015E/F and U+0162/3 (for ş and ţ) are rendered in Adobe fonts in a visually inconsistent way using "s with cedilla", but "t with comma" (see figure).
 Linotype fonts that support Romanian glyphs mostly follow this convention.

 The fonts used by Microsoft before Windows Vista also implement this de facto Adobe standard.
 Few Microsoft fonts provide a consistent look when cedilla variants are used; notable ones are Tahoma, Verdana, Trebuchet MS, Microsoft Sans Serif and Segoe UI.

 The free DejaVu and Linux Libertine fonts provide proper and consistent glyphs in both variants.
 Red Hat's Liberation fonts only support the comma below variants starting with version 1.04, scheduled for inclusion in Fedora 10.